kashif-nawaz/Understanding-BGP-Route-Reflector-Mysteries/README.md

 * Cluster ID and Origin ID are not set by the RR while sending routes to eBGP peers.

 ## Loop Avoidance Mechansim
-* If a router receives a route that has an origin ID equivalent to its receiving router ID, then that route will be discarded.
+* If a router receives a route that has an origin ID equivalent to its own router ID, then that route will be discarded.
-*  If a RR receives a route that Cluster ID  as per receiving RR Cluster ID then that route will be discarded.
+* If a RR receives a route that has Cluster ID  as per receiving RR Cluster ID then that route will be discarded.

 ## Lab Topolopy
 Our lab topology is as under:-